rajagp/userprofile-couchbase-mobile-reactnative/Standalone/README.md

 **LICENSE**: The source code for the app and React Native plugin is Apache-licensed, as specified in LICENSE.
 However, the usage of Couchbase Lite will be guided by the terms and conditions specified in Couchbase's Enterprise or Community License agreements.

+# Build
+To build the app for specific platform, follow the instructions in the top level README of the repo.

 # App Functionality

 This app demonstrates basic Database and Document CRUD operations using Couchbase Lite as a standalone, embedded database within your mobile app.
 A document is created and stored in a "user" Couchbase Lite database.

+Refer to "**ios**" folder for iOS version of app and the "**android**" folder for Android version of the app

 # Data Model
 Couchbase Lite is a JSON Document Store.
 A Document is a logical collection of named fields and values.The values are any valid JSON types.
 In addition to the standard JSON types, Couchbase Lite supports Date and Blob data types.
 While it is not required or enforced, it is a recommended practice to include a "type" property that can serve as a namespace for related documents.